-- 1. The Parties recognise the importance of a blue economy that is well managed, sustainable, and aims at reconciling ocean- [lake- and river-] related sustainable economic growth with employment creation, improved livelihoods and social equity [and fair returns to resource owners], and at strengthening and strengthened food security, based on the conservation of marine ecosystems and biodiversity and the sustainable use of resources.
-OR [The Parties shall promote a blue economy that is well managed and sustainable and aims at reconciling sustainable economic growth with employment creation, improved livelihoods and social equity [and fair returns to resource owners], and at strengthening and strengthened food security, based on the conservation of marine ecosystems and biodiversity and the sustainable use of resources.] - 2. [(The Parties shall aim [to conclude and/or renew sustainable fisheries partnership agreements (SFPAs)], ensuring sustainability of fish resources and promotion of best practices in fisheries management in line with international law.)] - 3.
-The Parties shall cooperate to develop sustainable aquaculture through effective spatial planning, an ecosystem-based approach, and enhanced level playing field for investors, ensuring that it meets the concerns of local communities. - 4.
-The Parties shall enhance sustainable fisheries development, including artisanal fisheries, by promoting sustainable value chains through enhanced investment in productivity and local processing capacities, whilst ensuring sustainability of fisheries resources and improved food security and safety. - 5.
-The Parties shall seize opportunities in the area of marine biotechnology, supporting research and reducing technical bottlenecks to facilitate access for investors whilst avoiding risks to the marine environment. - 6.
-The Parties shall promote research, innovation, sharing of knowledge, best practices and lessons learned on blue economy including strengthening spatial planning and sound investment decision making. - 7.
-The Parties shall promote marine renewable energy with a view to accelerating the clean energy transition on all islands.
+- The Parties shall promote a blue economy that is well managed, sustainable, and aims at reconciling sustainable economic growth with employment creation, improved livelihoods and social equity, fair economic benefits, and strengthened food security, based on the conservation of marine ecosystems and biodiversity and the sustainable use of resources. - The Parties shall cooperate to develop sustainable aquaculture through effective spatial planning, an ecosystem-based approach, and enhanced level playing field for investors, ensuring that it meets the concerns of local communities. - The Parties shall enhance sustainable fisheries development, including artisanal fisheries, by promoting sustainable value chains through enhanced investment in productivity and local processing capacities, whilst ensuring sustainability of fisheries resources and improved food security and safety. - 4.
+The Parties shall seize opportunities in the area of marine biotechnology, supporting research and reducing technical bottlenecks to facilitate access for investors whilst avoiding risks to the marine environment.

+- The Parties shall promote research, innovation, sharing of knowledge, best practices and lessons learned on blue economy including strengthening spatial planning and sound investment decision making. - The Parties shall promote marine renewable energy with a view to accelerating the clean energy transition on all islands.